Colic is frequent and extended periods of crying for no discernible reason in an otherwise healthy infant.

-History of present illness should establish the onset and duration of crying and response to attempts to console and thus determine whether the infant’s crying is outside the normal range (up to 3 h/day in a 6-wk-old infant).
+History of present illness should establish the onset and duration of crying and response to attempts to console and thus determine whether the infant’s crying is outside the normal range (up to 3 hours/day in a 6-week-old infant).

-Review of systems should seek symptoms of causative disorders, including constipation, diarrhea, and vomiting (GI disorders) and cough, wheezing, and nasal congestion (respiratory infection).
+Review of systems should seek symptoms of causative disorders, including constipation, diarrhea, and vomiting (gastrointestinal disorders) and cough, wheezing, and nasal congestion (respiratory infection).

 Past medical history involves thorough questioning, which may reveal that crying is not the chief concern but a symptom that the parents have used to justify their visiting the physician to present another problem—eg, concern over the death of a previous child or over their feelings of inability to cope with a new infant.

 Physical examination begins with review of vital signs and then a thorough examination for signs of trauma or medical illness.
 Typically, no abnormalities are detected during an examination of a child who is otherwise healthy but has colic symptoms, and the examination is reassuring to parents.

 Vomiting Nausea and Vomiting in Infants and Children Nausea is the sensation of impending emesis and is frequently accompanied by autonomic changes, such as increased heart rate and salivation.
 Nausea and vomiting typically occur in sequence;... read more (especially if vomit is green or bloody or occurs > 5 times a day